Harley WLA History

 Harley WLC

 Harley-Davidson produced a Canadian version of the WLA called the WLC (the 'C' standing for Canada).
-Slight differences from the American model included a foot shift/hand clutch, and other modifications requested by the Canadian Army.
+Differences from the American model included a foot shift/hand clutch, and other modifications requested by the Canadian Army.
 About 18,000 WLC's were produced for WW2, with some of these going to the United Kingdom and Australia.

 Lend Lease